Why High Fat?

-So too much LDL can lead to an accumulation in circulation, arterial walls, plaque formation and arterial disease – or is it?
-New studies have shown that reducing LDL by a low fat diet or a high fat diet, the high fat diet does a better job at reducing the real incidence of heart disease.
-So much so, the Lyon Diet Heart Study was terminated early due to the dramatic decrease in mortality with the group that ate the 40% fat Mediterranean type diet vs. the American Heart Assoc Helathy Diet.
-Another study of post menopausal women showed reducing dietary fat intake reduced LDL but had no effect on cardiovascular disease (stroke, heart attack, and overall mortality) after 8 years.
+So too much LDL can lead to an accumulation in circulation, arterial walls, plaque formation and arterial disease - or is it?
+New studies have shown that reducing LDL by a low-fat diet or a high-fat diet, the high-fat diet does a better job at reducing the real incidence of heart disease.
+So much so, the Lyon Diet Heart Study was terminated early due to the dramatic decrease in mortality with the group that ate the 40% fat Mediterranean type diet vs. the American Heart Assoc Healthy Diet.
+Another study of postmenopausal women showed reducing dietary fat intake reduced LDL but had no effect on cardiovascular disease (stroke, heart attack, and overall mortality) after 8 years.

 LDL quality vs quantity